philer/beamer/README.md

 * `beamer off` only use main output
 * `beamer only` only use secondary output
 * `beamer query` show output of `xrandr --query`

+## Installation

+Run `pip install beamer`

+– or –

+copy the `beamer.py` file from this repository anywhere on your computer and run it via `python3 /path/to/beamer.py`.